 This easy walk is approximately 6 km and takes up to 2 hours to complete.
-With an abundance of maintained greenery and Table Mountain as your background and ending up in the most beautiful garden in Africa the Kirstenbosch Botanical Gardens.
-Once there the walk can continue with your pets on their leash and remember that owners are expected to pick up after their pets.
+With an abundance of maintained greenery and Table Mountain as your background, you arrive in the most beautiful garden in Africa – the Kirstenbosch Botanical Gardens.
+Once there, the walk with your pets (on their leash) can continue.
+Remember that owners are expected to pick up after their pets.

-Next to Newlands and with stupendous views of Table Mountain this is the perfect place to get in some exercise with a stroll, a run or a bike ride, and most of the trail is in the shade making it the perfect place for those hot summer days.
-Remember to get your pet activity permit when bringing your fur kids.
+Next to Newlands and with amazing views of Table Mountain, this is the perfect place to get in some exercise with a stroll, a run, or a bike ride and most of the trail is in the shade, making it the perfect place for those hot summer days.
+Remember to get your pet “activity permit” when taking your fur kids.

 LEADVILLE DOG PARK

-Situated in Sunningdale and with the park split into various sections to accommodate shy and social dogs, this off-leash park allows dogs to run and play at their leisure, there is a fountain that they can frolic in when the weather is hot.
+Situated in Sunningdale and with the park split into various sections to accommodate shy and social dogs, this off-leash park allows dogs to run and play at their leisure.
+There is also a fountain that they can frolic in when the weather is hot.
 They need to be supervised while in the park and owners must pick up after their pets.
-The site also has a vet shop, rehab centre and is home to a dog behaviourist, and not to forget our human friends a Expresso Bar.
+The site also has a vet shop, rehab centre and is home to a dog behaviourist; and not to forget our human friends at Expresso Bar.

 ST BLAIZE HIKING TRAIL

-Close to Mossel Bay lies a 13,5km trail which runs along the cliffs from St Blaize to Dana Bay, you can choose to either run this trail or a hike will take you around 6 ours dependant on your fitness levels.
+Close to Mossel Bay lies a 13,5km trail which runs along the cliffs from St Blaize to Dana Bay.
+You can choose to either run this trail or hike, which will take you around 6 hours dependant on your fitness levels.
 The views of the ocean are out of this world and marine life such as dolphins and sharks can be easily spotted from this vantage point.
 The walk also boasts a wide variety of bird life that you can enjoy along the way.
-Remember to get your activity permit when bringing your fur kid along.
+Remember to get your “activity permit” when bringing your fur kid along.

-Various Trails ranging from 2,5 to 5 km offer safe and easy walking/running trails.
-Socialised and trained dogs may be let off leash while in the dog walking areas.
+Various trails ranging from 2,5 to 5 km offer safe and easy walking/running.
+Socialised and trained dogs may be let off their leash whilst in the dog walking areas.
 A variety of birds, plants and insects can be viewed along the way.